decipher2k/LibRincewind/README.md

 <br>
 Synopsis:<br>
 <br>
 Normal encryption of plain text passwords can theoretically be broken by quantum computers in the future.
-This is due to the fact that decryption attempts with a failure password will result in non-ASCII data.
-Furthermore, any algorithm that produces non-ASCII output when using a failure password can be cracked by comparing the output to the ASCII table. <br><br>
+This is due to the fact that decryption attempts with a failure password will result in non-ASCII data.<br>
 <br>
 LibRincewind simply combines a symetrical alogrithm with a rotational algorithm.<br>
 <br>